Rivista di Filologia e di Istruzione Classica

 Rivista di Filologia e di Istruzione Classica or Riv.
-Fil. is a peer reviewed Italian academic journal, Published by Brepols.
+Fil. or RFIC is a peer-reviewed Italian academic journal, Published by Brepols.
 It presents articles and essays on Greek and Roman languages and literatures, history, philosophy, religion, art, and society.
+Founded in 1872 by Domenico Pezzi and Giuseppe Müller, the journal has published important authors and contributions since its first issue.
+Gaetano de Sanctis, Augusto Rostagni, Antonio Maddalena, Scevola Mariotti, Leopoldo Gamberale, and Franco Montanari have counted among the most prominent classicists to lead the publication of the RFIC.